Amourspirit/python-enum-extend/README.md

 AutoEnum class is a child class of EnumComparable.

 Allows child classed to be auto numbered with Docstring.
-See: Example.